-22. In paragraph 27 is shown, as far as the figures are available, the increase which has taken place in the cultivated area since the last Settlement in 1928.
-The figures of 1928 for 33 villages are not forthcoming.
+22. In paragraph 27 is shown, as far as the figures are available, the increase in cultivation.
 It appears that no increase has taken place in the more hilly, i.e., the pahari, villages.
 This is probably due to the figures of 1928 having been only roughly estimated and not abstracted after careful measurement, as I am aware that the cultivators generally state that the area of new cultivation reclaimed from waste is considerable in those villages.
-In the remainder of the tahsil the increase in cultivation amounts, for the villages in which comparison is possible, to 28.5 per centum.
-It is clear therefore that much of the land has come under cultivation since 1928, and that a considerable increase in the assessment of that year is clearly justifiable on a consideration of the larger area of cultivation alone.
+In the rémainder of the tahsil the increase in cultivation amounts, for the villages in which comparison is possible, to 23.5 per centum.
+It is clear therefore that much of the land has come under cultivation since 1928, and that a considerable increase in the assessment of that year is clearly justifiable on a considerable increase in the larger area of cultivation alone.

-PART III .- REVENUE HISTORY.
+PART III.-REVENUE HISTORY.

+Fiscal history.

-Piecal history.
-23. The revenue history of the tahsil is given in great detail in paragraphs 13 to 27.
+23. The revenue history of the tabsil is given in great detail in paragraphs 13 to 27.

 The sketch of the Moghal revenue system, though of no practical use for purposes of assessment, is of much interest.
+In spite

-In spite of the lapse of time since the great Rajpút financier made his assessments and the fact that many other assessments have since been made, the cultivators of the Nowshera Tahsil still refer when disputes occur to the settlement of Rája Toder Mal and describe the land they claim as of so many rupees Toder Mali.
+Moghal times. of the lapse of time since the great Rajpút financier made his assessments and the fact that many other assessments have since been made, the cultivators of the Nowshera Tahsil still refer when disputes occur to the settlement of Rája Toder Mal and describe the land they claim as of so many rupees Toder Mali.

-- 24. Under the Chib rulers collection of the revenue in cash was discontinued, and in its place collections in kind were instituted.
+24. Under the Chib rulers collection of the revenue in cash was dis-Under the Chibs.
+Continued, and in its place collections in kind were instituted.
 The value of the crops was appraised at each harvest and the Government share of the produce was fixed at one-half to one-quarter of the gross produce.
-In addition to the Government share of the produce, it is shown that collections on cattle were also made. - 25.
-On the conquest of the Chibs by the Dogra arms in Sambat 1884,
+In addition to the Government share of the produce, it is shown that collections on cattle were also made.

+25. On the conquest of the Chibs by the Dogra arms in Sambat 1884, Under the Dogra rule.
 Mahárája Gulab Singh continued the collection of the revenue in kind: but reduced the State share to one-fourth of the produce on all classes of soil and abolished all extra collections.

 In Sambat 1890 Rája Dhayan Singh, of whose State the tahsil then formed part, reverted to the collection of revenue in cash and reintroduced Toder Mal's assessments.
 Presumably prices had risen since the Moghal times, and this cash assessment was considered too light, hence Dewán Dilbagh Rai, the District Officer, in consultation with the cultivators, raised the Moghal assessment by 50 per cent.
-The revised assessment which included all cesses was not collected entirely in cash: but 171⁄2 per cent. of the total demand was commuted to payments in kind, the commutation rate being very low.
+The revised assessment which included all cesses was not collected entirely in cash : but $17\frac{1}{2}$ per cent. of the total demand was commuted to payments in kind, the commutation rate being very low.